 Because dyskinesia causes people to move around so much, it can sometimes cause weight loss.
 Several members note they’ve dropped pounds since dyskinesia started.

-When symptoms start or are generally mild, they may go unnoticed, particularly among those who live alone.
-“I don’t notice the dyskinesia until someone puts their hands on me to stop my moving.
-Unfortunately, I live alone, so I don’t always know these changes,” said one member of MyParkinsonsTeam.
+When symptoms first begin or are generally mild, they may go unnoticed — particularly among those who live alone.
+“I don’t notice the dyskinesia until someone puts their hands on me to stop me from moving.
+Unfortunately, I live alone, so I don’t always notice these changes,” wrote one member of MyParkinsonsTeam.

-By joining MyParkinsonsTeam, the social network and online support group for those living with Parkinson’s disease, you gain a support group more than 63,000 members strong.
-Dyskinesia is one of the top 10 most discussed topics.
+By joining MyParkinsonsTeam, the social network and online support group for those living with Parkinson’s disease, you gain a support group more than 89,000 members strong.

 How does dyskinesia affect your daily life?
-Has your doctor or neurologist found the right medication regimen to reduce your symptoms?
-What helps you successfully get through each day?
 Share your tips and experiences in a comment below or on MyParkinsonsTeam.
 You’ll be surprised how many other members have similar stories.